-During the annual recertification process, the family will be provided a form from the LACDA, on which the family will indicate whether they choose flat rent or income-based rent, sign and date and must return the form to the LACDA.
+During the annual recertification process, the family will be provided a form from the LACDA, on which the family will indicate whether they choose flat rent or income-based rent.
 The LACDA form will state what the flat rent would be, and an estimate, based on current information, what the family's income-based rent would be.
 This form will be retained in the resident's file.